 Depending on the level of data hygiene, many organizations are unable to see the value from Hadoop as more than a distributed file store.
 Combine that data with the massive volume of data in cloud-object stores, and you find yourself with a lot of data and a lot of silos.
 What’s missing is an efficient, effective way to unify all that data.

-But today, these barriers don’t exist and there are three key drivers shaping the new big data analytics market.
+Today, these barriers don’t exist.
+There are three key drivers shaping the new big data analytics market.

 Think about it: Would you want to add an engine to the train every time you added another box car?
 Probably not.